FREE SHIPPING! within the Continental USA*

 This product is designated as a basic ingredient.
 HorseTech guarantees the potency and analysis of the product.
 However, they cannot guarantee palatability or acceptance.
 There are no returns, refunds, or exchanges available for this particular product.
 Please be aware of this when ordering HorseTech's basic ingredients.
 HorseTech strongly suggests that you utilize a gram scale for accurate weighing of this ingredient.
 Please use caution when handling.
 Always keep this product out of reach of children.

-Customers in Canada & International: Please contact us for a Discounted Shipping quote; we credit you the equivalent cost of USA shipping, and then just charge you whatever is in addition to that.
-Note that LTYH Shoppe is not responsible for customs issues and no refunds are possible on Canadian or International orders.
+*Alaska, Hawaii & International orders: Please contact us for a Discounted Shipping quote; we credit you the equivalent cost of continental USA shipping, and then just charge you whatever is in addition to that.
+Note that LTYH Shoppe is not responsible for customs issues and no refunds are possible on International orders.

 Just like in humans, you will know quickly if you are giving too much magnesium: your horse’s stool will get mushy or runny.
 In that case, cut back on the dosage.
 Since different forms of magnesium have different absorption rates, dosing to bowel tolerance is the best way to measure how much to give.